UselessMnemonic/WizLightUniversal/README.md

 WizLightUniversal is (rather, will be) a cross-platform desktop app for controlling Wiz brand lights.
 It uses my OpenWiz library to connect to lights on LAN.

+Currently, only BR30 LED color lights are confirmed working with this app.
+It (should) be trivial to add support for other lights (if they aren't already supported).
+If you have other Wiz brand lights, please do share your discoveries.

 ## Credits
 Big thank you to Konrad Müller for the template code.
 See their blog post here: https://medium.com/@k.l.mueller/cross-platform-tray-bar-applications-with-xamarin-forms-bbd6c1b7f17a